mintedreward/heartmail/rxc-app/db/friends.md

 [Max Igan | The CrowHouse](https://thecrowhouse.com).
 Spiritual leader who escaped the tyranny of Australia.

 [ThriveOn](https://www.thriveon.com/).
 Kimberly Carter Gamble and Foster Gamble.

+[Awaken with JP](https://awakenwithjp.com).
+It's funny because it's true.

+[David E. Martin](https://www.davidmartin.world/).
+Dr. David Martin knows who he is.
+And he’s here to show others how to remember what it means to put humanity into the human experience.